 All staff, both teachers and support staff receive comprehensive and ongoing training in meeting the needs of children with moderate and complex learning difficulties.
 A detailed induction programme is followed by a mentoring programme with experienced staff observing and feeding back to new staff.
 All staff receive mandatory Safeguarding and First Aid training.
-Many staff have also been trained in Makaton, Epilepsy, diabetes, VOCA/AAC, Behavioural Management, Food Hygiene, Autism, Speech and Language, Team teach training.
+Many staff have also been trained in Epilepsy, Diabetes, Behavioural Management, Food Hygiene, Autism, Dyslexia and Inclusive practice and Speech and Language.
 We regularly review the training that is given and a yearly training program is put in place (see above), in order to meet the upcoming staff development needs.
 All staff are subject to an annual appraisal and regular pupil progress meetings, which are aimed at ensuring the needs of their pupils are met and they are progressing to their full potential.